larahollik/Konf_B20_Hollik_Feichtinger_Pock/README.md

 - Daniela Pock

 ### Motivation:
 The main motivation is to get used to Git and Github.

-This is the repository of the first and second submission for the subject Configuration Management in 2021.
+This repository contains a given simple example project from the course 'Configuration Management' in 2021.

-We created a repository and added additional subclasses.
+The given project is the basis to get started with Git and its commands but also to get used to the Javadoc, etc.

 ## Classes:
 - `Main`